-How can the collaborative space be set up in ways that support finding counterparts in other regions?
+How can collaboration be set up to support finding the right counterparts in other organisations, regions, or countries?

-If you take data from NGOs or the public, or any other group, do you have to share back?
+If you take data from others (including NGOs, the public, or any other group) do you have to share back?

 The tension between these two key EU principles is also being played out in crisis and disaster management.
 For example, how Command and Control is implemented across different national systems varies considerably and there are significant variations in terms of the structures, policies, rules and practices of crisis and disaster management.
-Even at the emergency responder level however, there can be many differences between countries.
-While each country typically has emergency responders such as police, firefighters, paramedics, search and rescue etc., the roles and responsibilities of these agencies can differ.
-These differences include terminology and conceptual differences, including the threshold for what was labelled a crisis, which has been identified as having significant legal and political consequences for issues such as cooperation and coordination across levels and borders.
-Included in this are also different perceptions of the role of government during a crisis, and that across the EU there was a mix of centralised and decentralised models, including the processes for escalating or de-escalating authority in crisis response.
+Even at the emergency responder level, there can be many differences between countries.
+While each country typically has emergency responders such as police, firefighters, paramedics, search and rescue, etc., the roles and responsibilities of these agencies can differ.
+These differences include straightforward but still challenging issues such as terminology, but also conceptual differences, such as what is the threshold for something to be labelled a crisis.
+Furthermore, across the EU one can find a mix of centralised and decentralised models but also a range of different perceptions regarding the role of government during a crisis, including the processes for escalating or de-escalating authority in crisis response.